resources by type

 P.E. & Health, Physical Education, Health, Preschool, Kindergarten, Grade 1, 2, Songs, Activities

-This song is a great way to get your students up and moving while they learn.
-The Jumping Jacks Song is a fun and catchy way to get your students to do jumping jacks while they learn.
+This Sit Up Song is a great way to get your students up and moving.
+The catchy music and easy-to-follow instructions make it a fun way to get some exercise.

 Author Have Fun Teaching